Covid-19 epidemic under the K-quarantine model: Network approach: Models

-{\bf Models.} The epidemic reactions proceed as per Markovian dynamics, which are realized by the Gillespie algorithm (GA)~\cite{Gillespie1977,Vestergaard2015}.
-Each node is in one of the following states: susceptible ($S$), latent ($L$), asymptomatic infectious ($I_a$), symptomatic infectious ($I_s$), asymptomatic in quarantine($I_a^\prime$), symptomatic in quarantine ($I_s^\prime$), or recovered ($R$, $R^\prime$, or $R^*$)~\cite{asymp_presymp, presymp1, presymp2, contactTrace}.
+The epidemic reactions proceed as per Markovian dynamics, which are realized by the Gillespie algorithm (GA)~\cite{Gillespie1977,Vestergaard2015}.
+Each node is in one of the following states~\cite{Chen2020,Davies2020,secondWave,He2020,Pei2009}: susceptible ($S$), latent ($L$), asymptomatic infectious ($I_a$), symptomatic infectious ($I_s$), asymptomatic in quarantine($I_a^\prime$), symptomatic in quarantine ($I_s^\prime$), or recovered ($R$, $R^\prime$, or $R^*$)~\cite{asymp_presymp, presymp1, presymp2, contactTrace}.
 The states of susceptible in quarantine ($S^\prime$) and latent in quarantine ($L^\prime$) also exist.
 The dynamic begins with one infected person, with all the others being in a susceptible state.
 When nodes in states $L$, $I_a$, and $I_s$ are absent, the dynamic falls into an absorbing state, and the nodes in state $S$ or $R$ remain.
 The detailed dynamics are as follows:

 A susceptible individual in contact with an infectious individual $I_a$ and $I_s$ enters the latent state ($L$) at the rate $k_1$.
-These reactions are expressed as

-When the latency period ends, the individual becomes infectious, that is, they can transmit the infection with or without symptoms.
+These reactions are expressed as \begin{linenomath*} \end{linenomath*} When the latency period ends, the individual becomes infectious, that is, they can transmit the infection with or without symptoms.
 These states are denoted as $I_a$ or $I_s$, respectively.
 These processes occur at rates $k_2 p_a$ and $k_2 (1-p_a)$, respectively.
 Here, $p_a$ represents the fraction of asymptomatic infectious patients.
-These reactions are expressed as
+These reactions are expressed as \begin{linenomath*} \end{linenomath*}

 When symptoms develop, the infected individual must go to the hospital and take a diagnostic test.
 If the result is positive, they are quarantined.
-This process occurs at the rate $k_3$ and is expressed as

-where the prime indicates that the individual is quarantined.
+This process occurs at the rate $k_3$ and is expressed as \begin{linenomath*} \end{linenomath*} where the prime indicates that the individual is quarantined.
 On the other hand, an asymptomatic individual may recover naturally without any treatment.
-This process occurs at the rate $k_4$ and is expressed as

-The isolated individual in state $I_s^{\prime}$ may be recovered through treatment or succumb to the disease.
+This process occurs at the rate $k_4$ and is expressed as \begin{linenomath*} \end{linenomath*} The isolated individual in state $I_s^{\prime}$ may be recovered through treatment or succumb to the disease.
 This recovered individual is counted as a confirmed case of recovery, denoted by $R^{*}$.
-This process occurs at the rate $k_5$ and is expressed as
+This process occurs at the rate $k_5$ and is expressed as \begin{linenomath*} \end{linenomath*}